 Divider/Brand Symbol

-7 Breastfeeding Myths Debunked: What Every New Mum Should Know
+12+ Breastfeeding Myths (and Facts) Every New Mom Should Know

-Every mum and every baby are different.
+Every mum and every baby is different.
 For some, breastfeeding can be a beautiful, nurturing, and bonding experience.
 For others, it can bring about a mix of negative emotions and challenges.
-What matters most is finding the feeding option that's right for you and your baby.
+What matters most is finding the right feeding option for you and your baby.
 If breastfeeding is affecting your emotional and mental well-being for more than a couple of weeks, it’s time to seek support.
-Today, let's debunk seven common breastfeeding myths that often weigh on mums' minds.
+Today, let's debunk 12 common breastfeeding myths that often weigh on mums' minds.

 Myth 1: It’s the fault of the parent if they’re unable to breastfeed

-Often your first doctors’ appointment won’t be until 6 weeks postpartum.
-That’s a long six weeks to wait if you struggle.
-Often, by that time you’ve made decisions about going forward with breastfeeding or breast milk substitutes.
+Often, your first doctor’s appointment won’t be until 6 weeks postpartum.
+That’s six long weeks to wait if you struggle.
+Usually, by that time, you’ve made decisions about going forward with breastfeeding or breast milk substitutes.

-If you are experiencing difficulties with breastfeeding, consider reaching out for a certified lactation consultant near you.
+If you are experiencing difficulties with breastfeeding, consider reaching out to a certified lactation consultant near you.

-Real mum Sophie shared, "I felt so alone and guilty when I couldn’t breastfeed my baby.
+"I felt so alone and guilty when I couldn’t breastfeed my baby.
 Connecting with a lactation consultant made all the difference—it wasn’t my fault."
+(Sophie, Mum of 2)

 Read more: Common Challenges with Breastfeeding - What to do?